Arvinje/meetinger/README.md

 - DynamoDB as the primary database, with a single table design from the start
 - Infrastructure configured via Terraform (IaC)
 - Amazon Cognito for authentication
+- AWS SNS as the message broker service
+- AWS SES for transactional emails

 ## How to deploy
 First start by deploying the infrastructure using Terraform.
 In `infrastructure` directory, under the desired environment sub directory, simple run: